nusenu/ansible-relayor/README.md

 This role explicitly specifies sudo for every task that requires it (most of them).
 There is no need to run the entire role or playbook with --sudo/-s.

+Be aware that the host running ansible stores ALL your relay keys.

 Reporting Security Bugs
 -----------------------